Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 git commit -m "Migrate X custom properties from Polaris v11 to v12"
 ```

 The polaris migrator could insert comments or skip instances that are unsafe to automatically migrate.
-You will resolve those issues in the next manual migration step.
+You will need to resolve those issues in the next manual migration step.

 ### 2️⃣ Manual migrations using migrator comments and RegExp code search

 Now, you need to validate the automatic migration and manually update any outstanding issues.
-The migration guide sections may have additional resources to help you resolve the migrations manually, such as `💡 Migration example`s, `➡️ Replacement mappings` tables, and descriptions of what the automated migrations are doing.
+The migration guide sections may have additional resources to help you resolve the migrations manually, such as `💡 Migration example`, `➡️ Replacement mappings` tables, and descriptions of what the automated migrations are doing.

 #### Resolve `polaris-migrator:` comments